bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 While this is an easy way to submit data, it has three key problems.

-First, the length of a URL is limited to around 2,000 characters depending on the web browser you\'re using.
+First, the length of a URL is limited to around 2,000 characters depending on the web browser you&apos;re using.

 Some web browsers allow more, but there are inconsistencies between browsers.